Farewell to Nostradamus

+In the film, Lupin III and his gang set their eyes on the book of Nostradamus, which in turn, attracts the interest of a US Presidential candidate as well as a cult that worships its author.

+The North American release was done by Funimation Entertainment on DVD; it was released individually and later made a part of the "Final Haul" box set.
+For reasons unknown Funimation cut the tribute to Yasuo Yamada out of their release.
+Discotek Media released it on Blu-ray.

 Plot

-In 1999, Lupin the Third and Daisuke Jigen steal a diamond and hide it in a doll.
+In 1999, Lupin III and Daisuke Jigen steal a diamond and hide it in a doll.
 Inspector Zenigata attempts to catch the two, but they escape on an airplane.
 While on the plane, a girl named Julia steals Lupin's doll.
 Lupin chases her, leading him to Fujiko Mine, who is chaperoning her.
 Lupin tries to bargain with Fujiko in an effort to get the doll back, but their conversation is interrupted when the plane is hijacked.

 The hijackers land the plane and request transportation and ransom in exchange for the women and children, as well as the Brazil National Football Team, who also boarded the plane.
 Meanwhile, a man named Chris watches the commotion from a distance and activates the bomb the hijackers have.
 When the bomb starts counting down, the hijackers become startled and the passengers use this opportunity to fight back and escape from the plane.

 As Lupin and Jigen escape, Julia is kidnapped by Chris and his henchmen via helicopter.
 Fujiko then explains to Lupin and Jigen that Julia is the daughter of Douglas, who is campaigning to become President of the United States in the forecoming election.
 Meanwhile, a man named Rhisley, the head of a cult known as the Nostradamus Sect, speaks to a crowd of followers.
 He claims to have a book filled with the lost prophecies of Nostradamus and recites one of the verses which predicted the plane's hijacking.

 In actuality, his book is a fake.
 The real one is in the safe on the top floor of the Earth Building, which belongs to Douglas.
 Fujiko reveals that she took the job of looking after Julia in order to break into the safe and steal the lost prophecies of Nostradamus.
 The three travel to the Earth Building and Fujiko meets with Douglas and his wife to tell them that Julia has been kidnapped while Lupin and Jigen try to break into the vault.
 Chris then makes an appearance on TV and demands that Douglas drop out of the presidential race in exchange for Julia.
 Douglas refuses, saying that the kidnapping will lead to sympathy for his campaign.